 Stream Processing Network Management

 As anyone who has tried building processing networks knows, things become unwieldy very fast as the network grows in complexity.
-Just keeping track of MQTT topic names is a pain. rt-ai Edge solves this problem by providing a tool called rtaiDesigner.
+Just keeping track of MQTT topic names is a pain. rt-ai Edge solves this problem using a tool called rtaiDesigner.
 This is a GUI based tool that allows the manager of an SPN to build the SPN using a graphical editor, configure all the SPEs as required and then deploy SPE code and configuration to target machines. rtaiDesigner takes care of all of the boring details like topic names etc. Once the SPN is running, rtaiDesigner can also be used to look at data at various points in the network to assist with visualization of operation.

 Building Stream Processing Clusters (SPCs)